aau-claaudia/hpc/docs/ai-lab/workshop/11-exercise-1.md

         srun -u python3 simple_script.py
         ```

-4. Wait ~30 seconds and you should get:
+4. ...and you should get:

 ```
 ...